mrehkopf/n64rgb-1/generalRGBmod/README.md

 Choose the PCB service which suits you.
 Here are some:

 - OSHPark: [Link to the Main PCB](https://oshpark.com/shared_projects/ZkJGARiN) (If the PCB was updated and I forgot to update this link, look onto [my profile](https://oshpark.com/profiles/borti4938))
-- OSHPark: [Link to the MAV-NUS/AVDC-NUS Breakout PCB](https://oshpark.com/shared_projects/36EEl3hA) (If the PCB was updated and I forgot to update this link, look onto [my profile](https://oshpark.com/profiles/borti4938))
 - PCBWay.com: [Link](http://www.pcbway.com/), [Affiliate Link](http://www.pcbway.com/setinvite.aspx?inviteid=10658)

 ### Part List for the PCB